RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/cluster-name-dns-connection-management/configuring-aws-route53-dns-redis-enterprise.md

 The first step is to connect your browser to AWS and to login into the administration interface.
-Then, you have to go in the *Services* menu at the top of the page and clic on the *Route53* menu item:
+Then, you have to go in the *Services* menu at the top of the page and click on the *Route53* menu item:

 ![01-ServicesRoute53-en](/images/rs/01-ServicesRoute53-en.png?width=600&height=837)